emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

    - If a classifier was used, provide details about the selection of training data, validation data, and if any independent test data
    - If a spatial multi-level model was used, identify the spatial scale of each level, the variable included at each level, and the levels any spatial structures or cross-scale structure are estimated at.
 Inference Criteria, Results, and Robustness: For each separate hypothesis, provide a description of the results of the original study and the relevant inference criteria and robustness checks
 1. Describe the specific criteria (e.g., p-values, effect size, model fit) and thresholds that were used to make inferences.
    -	Identify any adjustments made for multiple testing (e.g., Bonferroni, Sidak) and how they were implemented.
 2. Describe the result associated with each hypothesis.
    -	Identify the size and direction of the effect, measure of variance of the effect, statistical assessments
 3. Describe any robustness checks that were completed to assess the strength and reliability of inferences for each hypothesis.
 Identify any spatial components varied during robustness checks.

-## Materials and Procedure
+## Materials and Procedure (just say if you did anything different; linking to our resources [handouts and models]; if something is documented, refer to that documentation)

+In this replication study, the open source software platforms GRASS and R are used to replicate the Rosgen river classification for a specific reach of the John Day River up to Level II.
+Note that in order to complete this analysis using MacOS, the software platforms [The Unarchiver](https://theunarchiver.com/) and [XCode](https://idmsa.apple.com/IDMSWebAuth/signin?appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2Fdownload%2Fmore%2F&rv=1) are required.

 Describe how the replication study will be implemented and identify any materials and procedures used to complete the replication.
 1. For computational studies include information about the hardware and software environments of both the original study and the replication attempt.

 Protocol: Explain how the analysis of the replication will proceed and identify if the analysis plan will match the original study.
 For many replications this section may be quite short if the procedures used in the original analyses are followed closely.
 In those cases, this section can simply explain how key elements will be followed.

+This replication study is an attempt to use Open Source GIS to replicate the methods of (Rosgen, 1994) and compare our results to those of the Rosgen (1994) replication by Kasprak et al. (2016).
+In this procedure, each member of the team was assigned a random study site that was used in the original experimental setup.
+Study sites came from the [CHaMP](/data/raw/public/CHaMP_Data_MFJD.shp) datafile.
+This instance looks at the site with the loc_id of 7 (CBW05583-275954).

+The instructions for the work in GRASS can be found [here](/procedure/protocols/1-Research_Protocol_GRASS.pdf).
+Finding the centerlines of the river reach and corresponding valley was completed in GRASS.
+The first step in this process was to define the "reach" area for the point assigned for study and preprocess/create our layers to use in our digitization process.
+To do this, we used [this model](/procedure/code/visualize.gxm), created by Joe Holler.

+We then digitized the banks three separate times, each time in a new vector map, and did the same for the valley edges.
+In each new layer, the banks or valley edges of the river were digitized as new vector lines at 1:1500 scale.
+Two of the digitizations for both the banks and the valley layers were done using the slope layer, and the third used a hillshaded DEM as reference.

+In order to find the centerlines (and centerline lengths) of the river and the valley, we used [this model](/procedure/code/center_line_length.gxm), also created by Joe Holler.

+We then extracted the longitudinal profile of our river reach, extracted them as longitudinal points in a textfile, and extracted the elevation data corresponding to the elevation point coordinates.
+We then extracted the cross-sectional profile of a transect very near to the CHaMP point we had been assigned, and transformed that transect into a series of points, which we extracted, along with elevation data of the points, as a textfile.
+(Again, instructions can be found [here](/procedure/protocols/1-Research_Protocol_GRASS.pdf)).

+Once we had the outputs for the centerlines of the rivers and valleys, we took the textfile data regarding the cross-sectional profile points and the longitudinal profile points into R. [This script](/procedure/code/2-ProfileViewer.Rmd), created by Zach Hilgendorf, was used to extract a longitudinal profile and cross-sectional profile of the river reach using the data from the textfiles exported from GRASS.
+The script also calculates and plots the slope of the reach.
+However, the slope was calculated as an average of slopes between consecutive points along the transect, and due to digitizing errors (e.g. marking the slope as higher up the bank than it should have been) led to some of the slopes being far steeper than others.
+Therefore, the slope between the first point and the last point in the reach was manually calculated  and compared to the average slope value.

+Finally, the R script plotted the cross-sectional profile with flood prone area demarkated by a black line (flood-prone area here defined as twice the bankfull depth).

+We then classified our river using the [RCS diagram](https://cfpub.epa.gov/watertrain/moduleFrame.cfm?parent_object_id=1275) provided by the EPA.
+Level I classification was determined using entrenchment ratio, width/depth ratio, and sinuosity.
+Level II was determined using calculated slope value and channel material (taken from SubD50 attribute).

+Why use GRASS? - GRASS is good at fixing datasets w geometry errors

 Differences from the Original Study: Identify any ways in which the replication is planned to depart from the original study -- a) location, b) sampling, c) data, d) measures/variable construction, d) analytical techniques.
 1. Provide the motivation for each change that is made to the original study.
 2. State how the differences identified above may influence the expected size/direction of the effect of the original study
 3. List any testable hypotheses associated with each change.
 If a hypothesis is directional, state the direction
 4. Outline any initial analyses that were taken to assess whether the differences identified above will influence the outcome of the replication attempt.

-Assessment Criteria: Identify the criteria that will define whether the replication attempt was successful (e.g., matched statistical significance, direction of effect, similar magnitude of effect)
+Assessment Criteria: Identify the criteria that will define whether the replication attempt was successful (e.g., matched statistical significance, direction of effect, similar magnitude of effect) (comparing our results to Rosgen/Kasprak)
 - Reproducible documentation of methods, where documentation includes:
 - Annotated flowchart of final parameter values (use last page of RSC_EPA_2005 PDF)

-## Replication Results
+## Replication Results (majority of discussion is about how accurate/certain they were compared to Kasprak)

 For each hypothesis examined, present separately the results of the replication attempt.
 1. Briefly describe how the replication protocol outlined above was implemented reporting key information (e.g., sample size).
 2. State whether the original hypothesis was or was not supported by the replication
    - Provide key statistics produced by the replication.